flythereddflagg/lpfgopt/README.md

 #### Via pip

-Lpfgopt may be installed and tested on Linux or Windows x86_64 systems with pip using the following commands:
+Lpfgopt may be installed and tested with pip using the following commands:
 ```bash
 $ pip install lpfgopt
 $ python